 2.3 Agronomic practices

 Sweet potato planting materials were obtained from certified vine producers for planting.
 Vine cuttings (slips) with 4 nodes were used for planting; each slip was planted with 2 nodes underground and 2 nodes above the soil surface.
 One slip was planted per hill, and any dead slips were replaced through replanting 2 weeks after the initial planting.
-All standard agronomic practices for sweet potato such as right planting period, use of certified planting material.
-Optimum plant spacing, weeding twice before canopy closure and re-shaping of ridges and fertilizer application were conducted.
-Weeds were controlled at 3-4 WAP and second weeding from 7-8 WAP to ensure a clean field before the canopy close up.
-Fertilizer application was carried out at 3 WAP at application rate of 300 kg ha-1 of 40 N:40 P: 70 K. Harvesting was done by digging out storage roots (SR) using hoes and careful hand-plucking at 100-110 DAP.
-At this stage, the plants attained about 70-90% leaf-fall which is the farmers harvest indices to supply SR to the regular market.
+All standard agronomic practices for sweet potato, such as the right planting period, use of certified planting material.
+Optimum plant spacing, weeding twice before canopy closure, and re-shaping of ridges and fertilizer application were conducted.
+Weeds were controlled at 3-4 WAP and the second weeding from 7-8 WAP to ensure a clean field before the canopy close up.
+Fertilizer application was carried out at 3 WAP at an application rate of 300 kg ha-1 of 40 N:40 P: 70 K. Harvesting was done by digging out storage roots (SR) using hoes and careful hand-plucking at 100-110 DAP.
+At this stage, the plants attained about 70-90% leaf-fall, which is the farmers harvest indices to supply SR to the regular market.

 2.4 Data collection